virada-k/retail-sales-behavior-analysis-instacart/03-machine-learning/product-matching-r/README.md

 <br>

 ## 🏷️ Meaning
-Market Basket Analysis (MBA) is model for matching product.
+Market Basket Analysis (MBA) is model for matching products, which is most often used in marketing promotions, such as customers buying product A and product B will receive a discount, etc.

 <br>